netsec-ethz/geopki/README.md

 ```
 .
 ├── cmd                           # the go programs
-|   └── bitstring-performance         # program for measuring the performance of the bit string computations given a volume
+|   └── bitstring                     # program for measuring the performance of the bit string computations given a volume
 |
 └── performance
     └── bitstring-performance         # measures the performance for approximating a sphere using bitstrings